Macrometacorp/tutorial-cryptotrading/README.md

 Go to the crypto-demo folder in a terminal and run the following: `npm install`

-Once all the node modules have been installed, execute `npm start` to start the development server.
+Once all the node modules have been installed, run `npm start` to start the development server.

 This starts a local development server on `localhost:<some_port>`.
 You can log into the app with your Macrometa credentials.
-You will need to [configure](https://macrometa.com/docs/apps/crypto-trading) the Crypto App backend for the app to work.
+You will need to [configure the Crypto App backend](https://macrometa.com/docs/apps/crypto-trading) for the app to work.

 We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) already deployed.
 You can log in with the pre-filled email and password to see the app working, or use your own Macrometa account email and password after you have [configured](https://macrometa.com/docs/apps/crypto-trading) the Crypto App backend.